Omarzintan/bumblebee-ai/README.md

 Virtual Assistant in Python

 ## About
-This is Bumblebee, a voice assistant made with Python.
-Bumblebee was made with the intention of automating certain boring or otherwise tedious tasks that I perform on a daily basis.
+Bumblebee is a voice assistant that was made with the intention of automating certain boring or otherwise tedious tasks on the computer.
 Bumblebee was also made with the goal of being easily extendible.
-I also used this as an opportunity to learn about Neural Networks.
-Bumblebee works with a Deep Neural Network that is trained based on intent data and is able to find out the intent of a sentence spoken to it.
-Upon finding the intent of the input, Bumblebee runs the action of the corresponding feature.
+Bumblebee has two approached to inferring the intent of commands, namely a neural-network-based approach and a rule-based approach.
+* The neural-network-based approach works with a Deep Neural Network that is trained on the input patterns of the all features (skills) that the assistant can perform.
+This trained Deep Neural Network is then used to infer which feature a user wants to run based on their input.
+* The rule-based approach basically examines the input text from a user to see if the input matches any of the input patterns of the features (skills).

 *So far, Bumblebee works well with:*
    - MacOS Big Sur